-It is a toss-up where the current debate over tax policy will land.
-The consensus on the prospects for reform has been all over the place.
-For the moment, investors appear to believe odds are about even that the Trump administration and Congress will get something done.
-It is hard to see big deficit-financed tax cuts getting through the Republican Congress, but there are powerful political incentives, including the fast-approaching 2018 mid-term elections, to pass something.
 The economic outlook depends in good measure on what happens, or does not happen, in Washington DC in the next few weeks around tax reform.
 If tax reform efforts fail, it will be an opportunity lost, but it will be better than passing large deficit-financed tax cuts as proposed in the House and Senate tax plans.
-Good tax reform is difficult to do, and the tax reform proposals policymakers are considering do not get it done.
+Good tax reform is very difficult to do, and the tax reform proposals policymakers are currently considering do not get it done.